Bichons do not have many common dog health problems. Because they are hearty and healthy little dogs, dog health care is easy for this breed.

-So what are the dog health issues that you should be aware of?
+So what are the most common dog health issues for Bichon Frises?

 - Upset stomach and vomiting – While it seems like it would be simple to keep your dog from eating things bad for her, the truth is that, most dogs will eat something nasty once in awhile.
 And then the upset stomach and vomiting (sometimes even diarrhea) will be the result.
 It’s not fun, but dogs can be sneaky little critters, and they love garbage and other nasty things…